TBXark/telegram-bot-api-types/README.md

 }

-type APIClient = APIClientBase &  GetFileRequest & SendPhotoRequest & GetMeRequest;
+// type APIClient = APIClientBase &  GetFileRequest & SendPhotoRequest & GetMeRequest; // You can use this type if you want to implement the methods one by one. type APIClient = APIClientBase &  AllBotMethods // Or you can use this type to include all methods at once.

 export function createAPIClient(token: string): APIClient {
     const client = new APIClientBase(token);